-Nicolas Windpassinger, Global VP of Schneider Electric’s Partner Program, EcoXpert, on the evolutions in the channel, emerging technologies and changes in the program as end user needs evolve and new initiatives empower channel partners to grow, differentiate and be more profitable.
+Nicolas Windpassinger, Internet of Things expert and Global VP of Schneider Electric’s Partner Program, EcoXpert, on the evolutions in the channel, emerging technologies and changes in the program as end user needs evolve and new initiatives empower the company’s channel partners to grow, differentiate and be more profitable.

-The global EcoXpert Partner Program of Schneider Electric consist of several certifications and specializations with a network of partners having one or more of these certifications in areas such as building optimization, power management and energy efficiency.
+The global EcoXpert channel program of Schneider Electric consist of several certifications and specializations with a network of partners having one or more of these certifications in areas such as building optimization, power management and energy efficiency.

 Two years ago, in April 2017, we conducted a first interview with Nicolas Windpassinger on EcoXpert (disclosure: a supporting partner), which had just received a 5-Star Rating in the Partner Program Guide of leading channel publication CRN.